 Students who are entitled to extra support receive that in class.

-Every Middle Years student is supplied with a personal digital device, Years 7&8 use iPads and year 9 use MacBook laptops.
+Every Middle Years student is supplied with a school-owned digital device; Years 7 & 8 use iPads and Year 9 use Chromebook laptops.

 The school day is divided into three 100 minute lessons which equates to fifteen lessons per week.

 During each week students will participate in: